cpeucher/constrained-capacity/README.md

  \qquad(9)$$</span>

-Here we have assumed that the symbols are transmitted with the same probability, i.e. $p\left(x\right) = 1/M$ .
+Here we have assumed that the symbols are transmitted with the same probability, $p\left(x\right) = 1/M$.
 This corresponds to the use of uniform constellations, as opposed to probabilistic shaping.

 In the case of the AWGN channel, the transition probabilities are known